LilyBell/laravelgrecaptcha/README.md

 ```

 Now that you have the view where your reCaptcha challenge is going to live, go back to the reCaptcha page in your browser
-and locate the section that says *Client Side Integration*
+and locate the section that says *Client Side Integration*.
 You will find two lines of code there.

 ```html